Updated April 30, 2026 · Sources: NWSL, U.S. Soccer, Portland Thorns FC

 $1M Player Option (NWSL Record)

-Exercised a $1M player option for 2026 -- the largest single-season contract in NWSL history.
+Exercised a $1M player option for 2026, the largest single-season contract in NWSL history.
 She bet on Portland.

 What to Watch in 2026

 The Wilson-Moultrie Partnership.
 This is the headline.
 Moultrie broke out in 2025 while Wilson was away.
 Now they're on the field together with a full preseason behind them.
-Wilson's off-ball movement and clinical finishing paired with Moultrie's vision and through balls -- this is the kind of attacking partnership that wins championships.
+Wilson's off-ball movement and clinical finishing paired with Moultrie's vision and through balls.
+This is the kind of attacking partnership that wins championships.
 Watch how they find each other in the final third.

 Vilahamn's System.
 Robert Vilahamn came from Tottenham to build something specific.
 He wants to press high and play through the middle.
-That means Wilson isn't chasing long balls over the top -- she's receiving in tight spaces, linking with Fleming and Castellanos, and attacking with runners around her.
+That means Wilson isn't chasing long balls over the top.
+She's receiving in tight spaces, linking with Fleming and Castellanos, and attacking with runners around her.
 It's a system designed to maximize what she does best.
 The opener against Washington showed the blueprint.
 Now it needs reps.

 The Fitness Arc.
 Wilson came off the bench at 77 minutes in the opener.
 She's coming back from pregnancy, not injury, but the load management will be real.
-Expect limited minutes early, more involvement by April, and -- if the Thorns get it right -- a fully fit Wilson by summer.
+Expect limited minutes early, more involvement by April, and (if the Thorns get it right) a fully fit Wilson by summer.
 The schedule gets heavier in May.
 That's when we'll know.

 A Fourth Consecutive Best XI?
 Three straight Best XI First Team selections (2022-24).
 No NWSL forward has done four.
 Wilson missed an entire season and came back to a new system with a new coach.
 Earning a fourth selection would be one of the most remarkable achievements in league history.
 She's 25.
 She has time.
 But the competition across the league isn't waiting.